grayleonard/termwallet/README.md

 **Still in development, and although it works it is in rough shape, so don't trust with your bitcoins!**

 An easy-to-use, bitcoinj-based wallet accessible through the command line.
 Because it uses bitcoinj it doesn't need to download the blockchain.
-Small servers with limited hard-drive space are thus the ideal use-case for TermWallet - you can run it with only terminal access.
+Small servers with limited hard-drive space are thus the ideal use-case for TermWallet.
+You can run it with only terminal access.

 TermWallet includes a novel adaption of bitcoinj's CoinSelector method, IndividualCoinSelector.
 Previously, bitcoinj (and subsequently bitcoinj-based wallets such as Multibit) have not been able to create transactions from a single address's outputs.
 IndividualCoinSelector provides this capability.
 Test it out with the `send [to] [from] [amount]` command, where `[from]` is an address in your wallet.